Iqidis Privacy & Data Policy

 15. Changes to This Policy

 We may update this Policy to reflect legal, technical, or business developments.
 Material changes will be posted with a new effective date, and we will provide reasonable advance notice where appropriate.
+Updates may include changes related to collaboration features, organization accounts, or product branding, provided that such updates do not materially reduce the protections afforded to Customer Content without notice.

 16. Contact Us